 This section of High Friction Surfacing (HFS) on the A623 at Sparrowpit near Buxton was failing and in need of replacement.
-The tight radius of the bend combined with the steep gradient and frequent use by bus and HGV traffic, meant very high stresses for the road surface.
-This had resulted in delamination of the HFS and damage to the underlying surface course.
-The client, Derbyshire County Council, was keen to explore a long term solution.
+The tight radius of the bend combined with the steep gradient and regular use by HGV traffic meant very high stresses for the road surface.
+This had resulted in frequent delamination of the HFS and damage to the underlying surface course.
+The client, Derbyshire County Council, was keen to explore a long-term solution.
 Ideally this would need to be implemented without the multiple road closures required by a conventional surface course and HFS approach.